leytzher/APL-Utilities/README.md

-# Simple Neural Network in APL
+# Simple Utilities in APL

-Learning APL by implementing a Neural network.
+Implementing simple functions to learn APL.